shakna-israel/blockscopepy/README.md

 Libraries may also rely on modifying builtins raising a `TypeError`.
 (Such as checking if something _is_ a builtin).
 Therefore, we might be breaking random libraries in a very hard to debug way - making something permissable where it wasn't is much harder to find than an exception.

+## Shadowing

+This is _not_ proper block-scoping.

+Python will happily overwrite any existing variable, it doesn't shadow it, just like it does with a normal context manager.

+It's just a syntactic sugar that makes it obvious to the programmer where the beginning and ending of a variable should be, and provides a hint to the GC that we might not need that name anymore.

+That's it.

 ---

 # Credit